Last Updated on May 7, 2022

 1. Drink lemon water first thing.

 Start your mornings off with a big dose of hydration by drinking a cup of hot water with a slice of lemon.
-Lemon water helps rejuvenate dull skin, and also helps you digest food better so you’ll be less bloated throughout the day.
+Lemon water helps rejuvenate dull skin and helps you digest food better so you’ll be less bloated throughout the day.

 2. Do a self-care power hour.